Caffeine in Matcha: Explained from Content to Health Benefits and Recommended Daily Intake

 However, this is only a guideline and it is important to adjust it according to your individual physical condition and reaction.

-People who are sensitive to caffeine or who regularly consume foods that contain a lot of caffeine should be especially careful.
+People who are sensitive to caffeine or who regularly consume foods that are high in caffeine should be especially careful.

-Too much of anything is bad, so be sure to enjoy it safely while checking the optimal intake amount.
+Too much of anything is bad, so make sure you enjoy it safely while checking the optimal intake amount.

 The many health benefits of matcha